unitedstates/congress/README.md

 TODO
 ----

-* Bills - related committees
-* Bill text - archive entire bill text from GPO
+* Bill text - figure out version information from GPO (links to full text)
 * Amendments - everything
 * Treaties - everything (may wait until they are in Congress.gov)
 * Nominations - everything (may wait until they are in Congress.gov)